 Foot Ascender (right or left foot): CT QuickStep or Notch JetStep are my two current favorites.

 Hand Ascender: Is easier to grip than the climbing line when ascending.
-Attaching a Roll Clip or a pulley of some sort makes a nice Rads, as does the CT Quick Roll Hand Ascender which adds a small pulley onto the hand ascender itself.
+Attaching a Roll Clip or a pulley of some sort makes a nice Rads, as does the CT Quick Roll Hand Ascender which adds a small pulley onto the hand ascender itself and is my current favorite.

 A Chest Harness: Both the 4SRT and a Petzl Torse are nice lightweight chest harnesses, but an over the shoulder lanyard works for tending, as well.
 A more substantial chest harness may offer even more security and comfort when sharing the weight of the harness and gear resting on the climber’s hips.